Joey-Robinson/Layout01/readme.md

 Title: "CSS Grid Layout #1"
 ---

+# Updates:

+This is the third or fourth iteration of my personal site.
+I again am doing what I want and trying to make things pixel perfect across the board.
+Which means I'll have to take my time with this.

+# Insctructions ->

 # Description

 A CSS Grid layout that I'm clearing so people can use how they want.
 This will be the first in a small series of CSS Grid layouts that I publish